Overview

 Merging identical patterns

-On the flip side, if you have created many copies of a pattern and did not end up making any unique changes to them, you can select a few patterns, right click (long-press on mobile) on the selected pattern(s) and choose the Merge Identical Patterns option.
-This will look for perfectly identical pattern and create instances if matches are found.
+On the flip-side, if you have created many copies of a pattern and did not end up making any changes to them, you can select the pattern(s), right-click (long-press on mobile) it and choose the Merge Identical Patterns option.
+This will look for perfectly identical patterns, and create instances if matches are found.

 Setting the loop point

-Each song can have a loop point which is where the song will jump to when the end is reached.
-Currently this is quite primitive and the song will loop forever.
+Each song can have a loop point, which is where the song will jump to when the end is reached.
+Currently this is quite primitive, and the song will loop forever.

 - To set the loop point to a specific bar, simply right-click (long-press on mobile) on the bar number in the timeline and choose the Set Loop Point option.